JalalHasan-22/Movies-Library/README.md

 ### Task12 update
 Other than the two routes required in this task (Search & trending), I've added two other routes (popular & top rated), you can test those routes be adding ("/popular") or ("/toprated") to your request.

+### Task13 update
+I am really sorry for not writing a good documentation, once this situations passes I promise I'll take care of it, it's just that currently it's 3:30 am and I can barely see 🥱